The Finnish Book Publishers Association

 The Finnish Book Publishers Association and its members today

-The Finnish Book Publishers Association now has 100 members.
-Together they account for about 80% of commercially published titles and over 90% of book sales in Finland.
-The Association`s members publish more than 7,000 titles a year, over half of which are new titles.
+The Finnish Book Publishers Association now has more than a hundred members.
+Together they account for about 80 % of commercially published titles and over 75 % of book sales in Finland.
+The Association`s members publish almost 8,000 titles a year, over half of which are new titles.
 Total sales exceed e250 million a year.
-Publishers provide direct employment for about 1,500 people in Finland.
+Publishers provide direct employment for about 1,000 people in Finland.
 This does not include those employed in printing and logistics.
-Additional information on the Association and its members is available at www.skyry.net

 How can a publisher join the Association